List of Jujutsu Kaisen characters: Atsuya Kusakabe

-Atsuya Kusakabe (日下部篤也, Kusakabe Atsuya) is a Grade 1 sorcerer and faculty member at Tokyo Jujutsu High, specializing in swordsmanship despite lacking an innate technique.
+Atsuya Kusakabe (日下部 篤也, Kusakabe Atsuya) is a Grade 1 sorcerer and faculty member at Tokyo Jujutsu High, specializing in swordsmanship despite lacking an innate technique.
 He mastered the New Shadow Style: Simple Domain (シン陰流・簡易領域, Shin Kageryū: Kan'i Ryōiki), an anti-Domain technique that neutralizes sure-hit effects.
 His sword techniques include Batto Sword Drawing (抜刀, Battō) for enhanced speed and Evening Moon Sword Drawing (居合・夕月, Iai Yūzuki), which combines Simple Domain with increased Cursed Energy output.
 Likely serving as mentor to Kasumi Miwa, who shares his skillset, Kusakabe initially distrusts Yuji Itadori after witnessing Sukuna's power in Shibuya but eventually joins the fight against Kenjaku and Sukuna.
 During the Shinjuku Showdown, his Simple Domain expertise proves effective against Sukuna before severe injuries force his retreat, rescued by Ui Ui and Miguel.

 Masamichi Yaga

 Masamichi Yaga (夜蛾 正道, Yaga Masamichi) is the principal of Tokyo Jujutsu High and former mentor to Satoru Gojo, Suguru Geto, and Shoko Ieiri.
 His Cursed Corpse (呪骸, Juga) technique enables him to create and control sentient dolls, exemplified by his creation Panda.
 Though capable of producing an army of cursed corpses, Yaga keeps this potential secret from the Jujutsu higher-ups.
 He supports Gojo in protecting Yuji Itadori, accepting the student despite the risks.
 Following the Shibuya Incident, the higher-ups blame Yaga for the devastation and sentence him to death, which Yoshinobu Gakuganji executes.